February 2, 2018 3:11 pm

-If your company or nonprofit organization is looking into password security options for your website or application, it’s likely you’ve heard the terms “security authentication” and “authorization.”
+If your company or organization is looking into password security options for your website or application, you’ve probably heard the terms security authentication and authorization.
 While these terms are often used interchangeably, they are actually very different.

-Authentication and authorization both play a part in how security systems confirm the identity of users and grant them access to your website or application.
-It’s vital that you understand the differences so you can determine which type of user authentication is best for your security needs.
+Authentication and authorization both play important roles in online security systems.
+They confirm the identity of users and then grant access to your website or application.
+It’s vital that you understand their differences so you can determine which type of website authentication best suits your security needs.

-To help you better understand how authentication and authorization work, we’ll go over the following:
+To help you better understand how authentication and authorization work, we’ll walk through each: